bitcoin-ring/boltring-docs/docs/quickstart.md

 ![LNBits Bolt Card Form](images/lnbits-bolt-card-form.png)

-## Step 5 - Provision your BoltRing
+## Step 6 - Provision your BoltRing

-tbd
+To connect your BoltRing with the LNbits Bolt Card service you need to burn the service configuration to the BoltRing.

+TBD